eleksir/aleesa-telegram-bot/README.md

 Before using it bot must be bootstrapped via **`bootstrap.sh`**.

 [Login][11] and create an [app][12] in your flickr account.
 Then *logout* flickr account.
-(It is required in order to properly get "verfier" parameter later).
+(It is required in order to properly get "verifier" parameter later).

 Put your [app key and secret][13] to **config.json**.
 Ensure that "verifier" parameter in Flickr-related part of config either absent or commented out.

-Run **bin/flickr_init.pl** first time and follow on screen instuctions - copy and paste given link to browser login to flickr account adn yo'll be redirected to example.com.
+Run **bin/flickr_init.pl** first time and follow on screen instructions - copy and paste given link to browser login to flickr account and you'll be redirected to example.com.
 Check address bar in browser to get so-called "verifier", put it in **config.json**.
 Then run **bin/flickr_init.pl** again to store API access token in db under data/image directory (in default config).
 You're done.